WordPress Login URL and Admin Dashboard Guide

 1. On the login page, click Lost Your Password to receive a password reset link.

-2. If you don’t get an email, use your hosting provider’s tools or cPanel to reset your WordPress password.
+1. If you don’t get an email, use your hosting provider’s tools or cPanel to reset your WordPress password.
+You can also use host single-sign-on to log in to WP, then change your password from Profile (or Users → Profile).

-3. As a last resort, advanced users can use phpMyAdmin to change the password in the WordPress database directly.
+1. As a last resort, advanced users can use phpMyAdmin to change the WordPress database password directly.

 Following these steps will help you regain access to your WordPress admin panel.